makersacademy/rps-challenge/VVREADME.md

 	- Disabling most of the feature test, since the main feture test now is play_spec.rb.
 - 4 - Working on user story "the game will choose a random option":
 	- Made test pass when computer selects "Rock" option; Controller refactoring.
 	- Made test to pass when computer selects random option.
+- 5 - Working on "a winner will be declared":
+	-